W2HGalaxy-OP/W2HBot/README.md

 ![](https://www.gnu.org/graphics/gplv3-or-later.png)

-Copyright (C) 2021 AuraXNetwork
+Copyright (C) 2021 W2HGalaxy-OP

-Poject [AuraXBot](https://github.com/AuraXNetwork/AuraXBot) is free software: you can redistribute it and/or modify
+Poject [W2HBot](https://github.com/W2HGalaxy-OP/W2HBot) is free software: you can redistribute it and/or modify

 it under the terms of the GNU General Public License as published by